southside-chillers/southside.chillers.online/southside/content/chapters/careless-gibber.md

----
-title: "Careless Gibber"
-date: 2018-02-16T07:52:23-04:00
+{
+    "chapter": 15,
+    "date": "2018-02-16T07:52:23-04:00",
-description: "Aberrant blobs have got no rhythm."
+    "description": "Aberrant blobs have got no rhythm.", "title": "Careless Gibber"
-chapter: 15
----
+}

 Having made herself invisible, Galadriel spider-climbs up the wall of Noke’s living room and perches on the ceiling.
-Hanamir hides behind a set of barrels.
+[Hanamir](/characters/hanamir/) hides behind a set of barrels.
 Only Harlan is out in the open, fixing his gaze on the Bed Dragon with equal measures of surprise and consternation.
 Noke has come down the stairs from his bedroom and now sits on the dragon’s back.

 "I’ll give you one more chance to turn over the sheep," says Noke.